 It might sound strange, but studies show that people need to be taught how to listen.
-The average person spends between 70 to 80 percent of their day communicating, and roughly 45 percent of that time is spent listening.
+The average person spends the majority of their day communicating, and roughly 40 percent of that time is spent listening.

 With all that practice, how could we be doing it wrong?

 A recent 4imprint® team-building study showed that effective listening is one of the three most common team-training topics, along with communication and goal setting.
 Moreover, training for effective listening is on the rise, with 39 percent of companies providing it.
 That’s up from 37 percent a year ago.

 In this Blue Paper, we’ll define what effective listening looks like.
 We’ll also provide simple methods to sharpen your employee’s active listening skills.
 And, we’ll talk about how training giveaways and practice have helped our customers improve their businesses.

 Levels of listening